Season 1, Episode 33

 Dr. Lorne Brown:

 Oh, I want to just highlight that just for our listeners because you’re talking about DB, the breathing technique, changing gene expression for inflammatory states in the body.
 And the reason that’s relevant is we talk about chronic systemic inflammation or inflammation causing accelerated biological aging, premature degenerative diseases and possibly premature fertility decline.
-And so we want to be as biologically young as possible and helping regulate inflammation, we’d be part of that.
+And so we want to be as biologically young as possible and help regulate inflammation, we’d be part of that.
 So with a simple tool like breathing, the literature shows that you’re seeing a change in this gene expression which regulates inflammation.

 Dr. Judy Lovas:

 Well, it regulates other pathways of genetic expression, but certainly, so a pathway is to do with metabolism, but certainly with inflammatory process and the literature and the science is demonstrating that chronic stress, chronic conditions such as pain or mood disorders like anxiety and depression intimately linked with chronic inflammation, that that’s also bidirectional.
 And the literature is starting to no longer really focus on which came first, it really is a chicken and the egg.
 Did the pain come before the inflammation or the inflammation before the pain?
 That’s no longer deemed so important, but rather determining ways to cut that vicious cycle.
 And we know there’s not a shadow of doubt anymore that depression and chronic inflammation go hand in hand and it really doesn’t matter which came first.
-It’s okay, what can we do to interfere in this continuum of inflammation, depression or inflammation, pain, inflammation, anxiety, inflammation sleep disorders.
+It’s okay, what can we do to interfere in this continuum of inflammation, depression or inflammation, pain, inflammation, anxiety, inflammation, and sleep disorders.

 Dr. Lorne Brown:

 And all these things that affect our health and our reproduction.
 So sleep, inflammation.
-And so the breathing is one way to elicit this relaxation response.
-And so in the psycho neuroimmunology, in the PNI, so we’ve talked a little bit about the hormonal system gene expression, and you’re seen in the literature, like you said, it’s not global, but you’re seen in the literature where they’re looking at gene expression and specific things.
+And so the breathing is one way to elicit the relaxation response.
+And so in the psychoneuroimmunology, in the PNI, so we’ve talked a little bit about the hormonal system gene expression, and you’re seen in the literature, like you said, it’s not global, but you’re seen in the literature where they’re looking at gene expression and specific things.
 And when I kind of interrupted you, you were talking about the breathing technique of what they had found.
 What about in the guided imagery?
 Do they understand the mechanism behind it and what are the benefits of that?

 Dr. Judy Lovas:

 The mechanism is really interesting.
-Guided imagery has been used in pain management way before there was really adequate research.
+Guided imagery has been used in pain management before there was really adequate research.
 They just knew clinically it works, okay, and we don’t have the scope in this podcast, but there are very specific ways to use guided imagery for specific chronic conditions.
 Later we’ll have a look at guided imagery for general relaxation, which is just as important.
 But the evidence now demonstrates that when… So guided imagery is, I love the expression, the mind’s eye.
 So when you see something in your imagination, in your mind, our physiological processes are almost the same as if we’re seeing the real thing.
 And let me use an example.
-So if somebody has a phobia, and here in Australia, as you mentioned, first time we spoken on, there are lots of poisonous critters.
-So if somebody has a phobia about red back spiders and they see an actual reds back spider, there will be all this autonomic response, a whole cascade of physiological processes as a result of seeing something.
+So if somebody has a phobia, and here in Australia, as you mentioned, the first time we spoke, there are lots of poisonous critters.
+So if somebody has a phobia about red back spiders and they see an actual red back spider, there will be all this autonomic response, a whole cascade of physiological processes as a result of seeing something.

 And the research shows us that imagining the red back spider, we respond almost the same, that our heart rate will increase, we will start to sweat, we will start to shake and have sympathetic nervous responses.
 So instead of taking a negative perspective like talking about red back spiders or red belly snakes or anything else, we’ll think of something positive.
 And that’s why I’ve asked your listeners to think of a safe, happy, relaxing place because whatever is in our mind’s eye, the physiological response is really almost the same as if it’s actually in front of us.